alstampe/Capstone---NLP-project/capstone report template.md

 #### Building more relevant skills

-Before starting to code, I will need some more knowledge.
-I have used the book 'Text Analysis -- * which I spent some time reading before start.
+Before starting to code, I needed some more nlp-specific knowledge.
+I have used the Kindle book 'Text Analysis -- * which I spent some time reading before coding.

 ![screenshot 7](https://user-images.githubusercontent.com/42574791/49142891-17369900-f2fa-11e8-9f87-83cfd2cf201f.png)

 #### Gathering and loading input data.
-Assessing data - this is all about understanding the input and from this, the need of preprocessing
+Assessing data - this is all about finding, loading and understanding the input and from this, the need of preprocessing.
+Data source here is solely books from project Gutenberg.

 #### Preprocessing
-Preprocessing
+Preprocessing text data is partly similar to celaning numerical and categorical data, partly very different.
+The options and choices are many, hence this step is impirtant and rquires some time.

 #### Transformation, training and produce results
-Transforming
-Train
+Transforming the text data by vectorization, training the model and producing results will be more straightforward, but steps and methos must be appropriate to the case.

 #### Inspect and assess
-Predict (etc)
+Results from transformation of text can be visualized in addition to list-based output.

+#### Test of an 'unknown' book
+Finally I will do a test on an ebook which is unknown and new.
+The test will be of the Topic extraction.

+#### Evaluation
+Results will be discussed.

+#### Deliverables
+Project deliverables will be in form of results described in the repost and code imbedded in the project Notebook.

+The Notebook is quite extensive as it includes all code used for testing different ways to preprocess the text, not all are used for the final solution but has been important to learn more about the many ways to handle text data.

 template q:
 In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
 You should also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section: